19 min read

 For more organic reach, use location-based hashtags and encourage customers to tag your restaurant in their social media posts.
 The more people see your restaurant’s involvement with the community, the more likely they are to come and see what all the fuss is about.

 Speaking of social media, local influencers can have a huge impact on your restaurant’s local visibility.
-Younger generations, especially Gen Z, tend to trust influencers more than celebrities, and for your restaurant, this will work in your favor.
+Younger generations, especially Gen Z, tend to trust influencers more than celebrities, which will work in favor of your restaurant.

 This is because your local foodie influencer is far more accessible than Gordon Ramsay or Julia Child.
 Therefore, nearby content creators are a valuable part of your local store marketing plan.